 Any given subject usually comes with its own set of acronyms and jargon.
 A quick scan through our own website and service offerings such as data protection, proves just that.
 It makes sense to us, because we live it every day but if you’re just trying to get on with running your business and data protection is not your area of expertise, reading through our services and blog pages can quickly become a bit daunting.
-So, here is a key list of the most common data protection terms to help you get started.
+So, here is a Data protection glossary of the most common terms to help you get started.

 The General Data Protection Regulation (2016/679) is a European Regulation designed to protect the privacy of citizens in the European Union and European Economic Area, and to give individuals control over how their personal data is used.
 It’s purpose was to harmonise the various data protection legislation across the EU and came in to force on the 25th May 2018.